multidots/multicollab/readme.txt

 = Who is Multicollab for? =

-Multicollab is excellent for content teams of all sizes: Whether it’s just two people or a team of hundreds, Multicollab ensures editorial workflows are made easier by enabling collaborative editing directly on the WordPress-Gutenberg interface.
+Multicollab is an excellent team collaboration plugin in WordPress for content teams of all sizes: Whether it’s just two people or a team of hundreds, Multicollab ensures editorial workflows are made easier by enabling real-time, collaborative editing directly on the WordPress-Gutenberg interface.
 Here is a <a href="https://docs.multicollab.com/getting-started/requirements">resource kit</a> for you.

 = <strong> What are the benefits of using Multicollab for Publishers? </strong> =

 If you are creating and publishing content with WordPress, you will love <a href="https://www.multicollab.com/publishers/#It's-frustrating-when-your-story-gets-stuck--due-to-a-slow-and-inefficient-editing-workflow,--but-you-can-change-that-with-Multicollab">all these benefits</a> of using Multicollab.
+It is a great Plugin for editorial collaboration and enabling collaborative editing in WordPress.

 = Does this work with Gutenberg?  =

 Yes!
-Multicollab is built to work perfectly with Gutenberg versions 8.6 to 10.7 and is consistently being updated to work with the latest versions of Gutenberg as they roll out.
+Multicollab is a wordpress approval workflow plugin built to work perfectly with Gutenberg versions 8.6 to 10.7 and is consistently being updated to work with the latest versions of Gutenberg as they roll out.

 <a href="https://www.multicollab.com/blog/building-blocks-of-collaboration-in-gutenberg-phase-3-roadmap-extended/">Building Blocks of Collaboration in Gutenberg Phase 3 (Roadmap Extended)</a>

 = Does this work with the Classic Editor? =

 Unfortunately, the WordPress Classic Editor isn’t as versatile as Gutenberg and isn’t as good at handling collaboration and editing.
-That means that Multicollab doesn’t work on the classic editor – we recommend switching to Gutenberg instead.
+That means that Multicollab doesn’t work on the classic editor – we recommend switching to Gutenberg instead and experiencing Multicollab’s collaboration mode in WordPress.

 = What is Multicollab compatible with? =